 Use Technology To Refine Communication and Measurement

-Good sales enablement technology can help you communicate more effectively and measure your goals.
+Good sales enablement technology can help you communicate and measure your goals more effectively.
 Though many communication issues can be resolved by meeting weekly, having a place online where sales and marketing can easily share documents, find information, and ask questions is critical to ongoing communication.
 Sales enablement technology with strong analytics and insights also helps to improve measurement accuracy.

 All of these key practices work together to align sales and marketing.
 And it takes all three to make an impact.
-It’s a balancing act that requires planning and cooperation but is well worth the reward.
+It’s a balancing act that requires planning and cooperation, but it’s well worth the reward.

 Harness The Power Of Knowledge Sharing With Digital Transformation